UTA-SPRLab/phishlang/README.md

 ### Step 1: Install the Client-Side Service

-1. Navigate to the folder containing `phishlang.deb`.
+1. Navigate to the folder 'phishlang_clientside_app' containing `installer.deb`.
 2. Enter the following command in the terminal:

    sudo dpkg -i phishlang.deb